• Templates

 There are many methodologies to help you manage your time more efficiently; one of the most popular is the Pomodoro Technique, which requires practitioners to take short and regular breaks throughout the day.

-Scott Perry, a senior project manager, and blogger sums it up perfectly: "It involves identifying a task to complete, setting aside a 25-minute sprint to complete that task (free of distractions, and focused 100% on the task), then taking a 5-minute break after the 25 minutes.
+Scott Perry, a senior project manager and blogger, sums it up perfectly: “It involves identifying a task to complete, setting aside a 25-minute sprint to complete that task (free of distractions and focused 100% on the task), then taking a 5-minute break after the 25 minutes.
 Then repeat the cycle.
 I use a Chrome extension that has a Pomodoro timer called Strict Workflow.
 I couldn't work without it.
-Since I have a relatively short attention span, this extension helps me to be very productive by focusing on accomplishing work using a sprint approach to getting things done."
+Since I have a relatively short attention span, this extension helps me to be very productive by focusing on accomplishing work using a sprint approach to getting things done.”

 Pomodoro-technique-in-a-nutshell